Doaa-Hindawii/Social-Media-template/README.md

 - Setting up the environment
 - Building out my HTML5 with at least three content sections using BootStrap.
 - Login page with validation.
-- In addition, used cookies.
-When you sign your name it will display on the home page.
+- In addition, used *cookies*.
+When you sign in your name it will display on the home page.

 #Demo => https://doaa-hindawii.github.io/Social-Media-template/